-- Following all rules of behavior and conduct set by the classroom teacher and contained within this policy. - Respecting fellow students and school personnel. - Attending classes regularly and on time. - Completing all assigned work (to the best of the student's ability). - Being prepared for class (bringing materials such as books, homework, etc.). - Participating in all assessment measures (e.g., tests). - Respecting the property of the school and others.

-- Keeping the campus clean. - Wearing the school uniform.
+- Following all rules of behavior and conduct set by the classroom teacher and contained within this policy. - Respecting fellow students and school personnel. - Attending classes regularly and on time. - Completing all assigned work (to the best of the student's ability). - Being prepared for class (bringing materials such as books, homework, etc.). - Participating in all assessment measures (e.g., tests). - Respecting the property of the school and others. - Keeping the campus clean. - Wearing the school uniform.
 One school uniform shall be provided to each student per school year at no cost.

-Mohan believes in a student discipline philosophy that is progressive in nature, but also emphasizes positive behavior supports to provide students with opportunities to improve.
-These include, but are not limited to: positive recognition, restorative practices (e.g., restorative circles, mediation, regular conferencing), increased family and community collaboration, acknowledgement and reinforcement of appropriate behavior, clear definition of expectations, team-based implementation, and data-based decision making.
+Stern MASS believes in a student discipline philosophy that is progressive in nature, but also emphasizes positive behavior supports to provide students with opportunities to improve.
+These include, but are not limited to: acknowledgement and reinforcement of appropriate behavior, peer to peer recognitions for exemplary character through "Titan Heroes" program, character building lessons in Advisory based on the five elements of the Honor Code, restorative practices, increased family and community collaboration, acknowledgement and reinforcement of appropriate behavior, clear definition of expectations, team-based implementation, and data-based decision making.
 The school will have access to a student discipline dashboard to track and monitor student suspensions and expulsions on a regular basis.